-The first thing you need to do in many application is login.
+The first thing you need to do in many applications is login.
 It is a blocking condition.
 The way most testers solve this is by having two different tests.
 First, they test all the combinations of login, including the interesting failures, as one artifact.
-Then they have a simple, reusable login script, that appears at the top of every screen.
+Then they have a simple, reusable login script that appears at the top of every screen.
 This method combines four commands – type into username, type into password, click submit, wait for confirmation text that you are logged in, typically “hello, [full name as described in profile].”
-The screen might also verify some standard logged-in elements, or do an image compare.
+The screen might also verify some standard logged-in elements, or do an image comparison.
 The simplest strategy is to cut and paste this into every test.

 Then one day, something happens.
 The developers add a new field, “company id”, to login, in order to enhance security, like the below example.
 This is a real screen capture from a regional bank in the United States, which added the ‘commercial’ login flow, which has an additional text field.

 All of a sudden, every single method fails.
 If the code is stored in plain text, a clever programmer can write a search-and-replace algorithm to fix it.

 Then again, a clever programmer would have used a code snippet in the first place.